-- increasing the Company's vulnerability to general economic and industry conditions; - requiring a substantial portion of the Company's cash flow from operations to be dedicated to the payment of principal and interest on the Company's indebtedness, therefore reducing the Company's ability to pay distributions to Yield, Inc. and NRG or to use the Company's cash flow to fund its operations, capital expenditures and future business opportunities; - limiting the Company's ability to enter into long-term power sales or fuel purchases which require credit support; - limiting the Company's ability to fund operations or future acquisitions; - restricting the Company's ability to make certain distributions to Yield, Inc. and NRG and the ability of the Company's subsidiaries to make certain distributions to it, in light of restricted payment and other financial covenants in the Company's credit facilities and other financing agreements; exposing the Company to the risk of increased interest rates because certain of the Company's borrowings, which may include borrowings under the Company's revolving credit facility, are at variable rates of - exposing the Company to the risk of increased interest rates because certain of the Company's borrowings, which may include borrowings under the Company's revolving credit facinity, are at variable rates of interest; - limiting the Company's ability to obtain additional financing for working capital including collateral postings, capital expenditures, debt service requirements, acquisitions and general corporate or other purposes; and - limiting the Company's ability to adjust to changing market conditions and placing it at a competitive disadvantage compared to the Company's competitors who have less debt.
+- increasing the Company's vulnerability to general economic and industry conditions; - requiring a substantial portion of the Company's cash flow from operations to be dedicated to the payment of principal and interest on the Company's indebtedness, therefore reducing the Company's ability to pay distributions to Yield, Inc. and NRG or to use the Company's cash flow to fund its operations, capital expenditures and future business opportunities; - · limiting the Company's ability to enter into long-term power sales or fuel purchases which require credit support; - · limiting the Company's ability to fund operations or future acquisitions; - restricting the Company's ability to make certain distributions to Yield, Inc. and NRG and the ability of the Company's subsidiaries to make certain distributions to it, in light of restricted payment and other financial covenants in the Company's credit facilities and other financing agreements; - exposing the Company to the risk of increased interest rates because certain of the Company's borrowings, which may include borrowings under the Company's revolving credit facility, are at variable rates of interest; - limiting the Company's ability to obtain additional financing for working capital including collateral postings, capital expenditures, debt service requirements, acquisitions and general corporate or other purposes; and - limiting the Company's ability to adjust to changing market conditions and placing it at a competitive disadvantage compared to the Company's competitors who have less debt.

 The Company's revolving credit facility contains financial and other restrictive covenants that limit the Company's ability to return capital to stockholders or otherwise engage in activities that may be in the Company's long-term best interests.
-The Company's inability to satisfy certain financial covenants could prevent the Company from paying cash distributions, and the Company's failure to comply with those and other covenants could prevent the Company is a constrained or waived, may entitle the related lenders to demand repayment or enforce their security interests, which could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
-In addition, failure to comply with such covenants may entitle the related lenders.
+The Company's inability to satisfy certain financial covenants could prevent the Company from paying cash distributions, and the Company's failure to comply with those and other covenants could result in an event of default which, if not cured or waived, may entitle the related lenders to demand repayment or enforce their security interests, which could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
+In addition, failure to comply with such covenants may entitle the related lenders to demand repayment and accelerate all such indebtedness.

 The agreements governing the Company's project-level financing contain financial and other restrictive covenants that limit the Company's project subsidiaries' ability to make distributions to the Company or otherwise engage in activities that may be in the Company's long-term best interests.
 The project-level financing agreements generally prohibit distributions from the project entities to the Company unless certain specific conditions are met, including the satisfaction of certain financial ratios.
 The Company's inability to satisfy certain financial covenants may prevent cash distributions by the particular project(s) to it and, the Company's failure to comply with those and other covenants could result in an event of default which, if not cured or waived may entitle the related lenders to demand repayment or enforce their security interests, which could have a material adverse effect on the Company's business, results of operations and financial condition.
-In addition, failure to comply with such covenants may entitle the related lenders to demand repayment or demand repayment and accelerate all such indebtedness.
+In addition, failure to comply with such covenants may entitle the related lenders to demand repayment and accelerate all such indebtedness.
 If the Company is unable to make distributions from the Company's project-level subsidiaries, it would likely have a material adverse effect on the Company's ability to pay distributions to Yield, Inc. and NRG.